 The Center’s headquarters are located at the Fannie Beach Center at 16 Dixon Street in Milford.
 Its organization consists of a Board of Directors, which includes a President, and an Executive Director who guide its operation.
 As a 501(c)(3) nonprofit, the Center gets its funding from civic donations, corporate and financial institution donations, charity foundation grants, fundraising events, and individual contributions.

-The Center is a hub of learning with well over 100 continuing education students annually and about 6,000 hours logged by volunteer tutors who arm them for the real world with defined literacy skills.
+The Center is a hub of learning with well over 100 continuing education learners annually and about 6,000 hours logged by volunteer tutors who arm them for the real world with defined literacy skills.

 As a community-minded organization with a deep understanding of literacy’s vital role in determining a community’s vitality, prosperity, and well-being, the Center ensures that its mission of nonprofit literacy continues to grow.
 Thereby, the organization continues to forge strong links to the Greater Milford Area community and its school systems in developing programs in support of its educational mission for the common good.